 Since powertrain warranties tend to be longer than bumper-to-bumper warranties, you still get coverage for the critical components of your vehicle when your comprehensive warranty expires.

 A bumper-to-bumper warranty, like a powertrain warranty, has its limits.
-It does not cover body panels (including the bumpers themselves), interior trims, brakes, tires, and other wear items.
+It does not cover body panels (including the bumpers themselves), interior trims, brakes and brake pads, tires, and other wear items.
 Some warranties also exclude the powertrain because it is covered by a separate warranty.
 Everything else—from the air-conditioning system to suspension parts—is covered, but only if it fails due to manufacturing defects in materials or factory workmanship.
+In some cases, a bumper-to-bumper plan may even cover towing and roadside assistance.

 Should You Buy a Powertrain Warranty?

-When the powertrain warranty on your car expires, you may consider purchasing a similar plan from a dealership or third-party warranty company.
-Some third-party plans offer coverage of up to ten years or even 150,000 miles — whichever comes first — and allow subscribers to take their vehicles to any ASE-certified mechanic when a powertrain component fails.
+When the powertrain warranty on your car expires, you may consider purchasing warranty coverage from a dealership or third-party warranty company.
+Some third-party plans offer coverage of up to 10 years or even 150,000 miles — whichever comes first — and allow subscribers to take their vehicles to any ASE-certified mechanic when a powertrain component fails.

-An extended protection plan or service contract can pay for costly repairs and increase your car’s resale value.
-Getting one is also a good idea because powertrain components tend to fail outside the warranty timeframe given by the manufacturer.
+An extended warranty plan or service contract can pay for costly repairs and increase your car’s resale value.
+Getting one is also a good idea because powertrain components tend to fail outside the warranty given by the manufacturer.

 If you intend to keep your car for a long time, or if your car model is known to have powertrain problems past a certain mileage, getting a new powertrain plan can give you peace of mind and potentially save you thousands of dollars in unexpected repairs.
 If you would rather have more coverage for your car, consider getting a bumper-to-bumper warranty instead.